 Allows selecting a functional layer (or "area of concern") that the preset is concerned with.
-Limiting presets to a layer or area of concern allows for highly specific presets, and masks changing settings in areas outside of the layer or area of concern.
+Limiting presets to a layer or area of concern allows for highly specific presets, and masks changing device settings in areas outside of the layer or area of concern.

-Default All setting will "look" at all device settings, and save and invoke all settings when the preset is invoked (loaded).
+Default All setting will "look" at all device settings and save all settings to the defined preset with no masking.